 How are diamonds formed?
 Traditionally, the ‘gem of love,’ as diamonds are known, isn’t made in a matter of days.
 They aren’t even made in a few years or even decades.
 Instead, it takes millions and even billions of years for natural diamonds to form within the earth’s crust.

-However, thanks to modern technology, gemologists are now able to mimic the extreme pressures and temperatures that natural diamonds undergo within the earth to create lab grown diamonds.
+However, thanks to modern technology, gemologists can now able to mimic the extreme pressures and temperatures that natural diamonds undergo within the earth to create a lab grown diamond.
 Lab diamonds can form in a matter of weeks, sometimes even days, making them an appealing alternative to mined diamonds.

 The fact that diamonds can easily be man made is another reason that the natural version of the stone isn’t considered rare.

 While most people are familiar with the stunning white or colorless diamond, the gem is actually available in a variety of hues.
 Yellow, brown, blue, red, green, and purple are just a few of the different shades in which you can purchase a diamond.